KARL (Kernel Address Randomized Link)

 Announced in 2017 by Theo de Raadt, OpenBSD now relinks kernel objects in a random order after every boot.

-While this might help against remote attacks, it’s subject to the same issues than KASLR (although I’ve heard good things about NetBSD’s implementation), and like libc symbols randomization, it’s defeated by an arbitrary read.
+While this might help against remote attacks, it’s subject to the same issues than KASLR (although I’ve heard good things about NetBSD’s implementation), and like libc symbols randomization, it’s defeated by a arbitrary reads.
 Speaking of KASLR, it’s interesting to mention that OpenBSD doesn’t do kernel memory randomization.

 It’s also incompatible with trusted boot, except if you’re willing to automatically resign your new kernel every single time you boot, which would kinda defeat the point.